 As a proponent of weight loss through smart nutrition and exercise, I tend to look the other way when it comes to weight loss supplements.
 I know they are effective, but they tend to be used as a crutch for a poor diet.
 Coffee is different though.
 It’s a natural caffeinated drink derived from the coffee bean.
 It’s been shown to have many health benefits, but what about weight loss?
-Does coffee help you lose weight?
+Can it help there too?

 What are the Effective Fat Loss Ingredients in Coffee?

 - Caffeine – Caffeine is a stimulant found in coffee that acts on the central nervous system (CNS).
 It causes a release of the neurotransmitters dopamine and epinephrine (adrenaline).
 The latter causes an increase in the mobilization of fatty acids.
 Caffeine intake is associated with weight loss through thermogenesis and fat oxidation .

 - Chlorogenic Acid – Chlorogenic acid is a polyphenol antioxidant found in coffee.
 This antioxidant reduces blood glucose and insulin levels after after a meal .
 By slowing the release of glucose and keeping insulin levels low, you create a more favorable metabolic environment for releasing fatty acids.

 - Quinides – Quinides are just one of potentially dozens of beneficial chemical compounds in coffee.
 Quinides have a positive impact on blood glucose disposal, and they make your cells more responsive to the effects of insulin – effectively improving your insulin sensitivity .

 - Fat Oxidation – Fatty acids are sent to your mitochondria to be oxidized and converted to ATP so they can be used for energy.
 Coffee causes an increase in fat oxidation .